 On December 30, 2014, the Office of Administrative Law (OAL) approved and filed the final proposed regulations on well stimulation treatments with the Office of the Secretary of State.
 Documents associated with the rulemaking process, including the final text of the regulations, OAL's approval letter, and the Final Statement of Reasons, can be found here.

-“Well stimulation” practices are defined by Senate Bill 4 (Pavley, Ch 313, Stats of 2013) and include hydraulic fracturing and other treatments that increase the flow of oil and natural gas to wells and then to the surface for recovery.
+"Well stimulation' practices are defined by Senate Bill 4 (Pavley, Ch 313, Stats of 2013) and include hydraulic fracturing (commonly known as "fracking") and other treatments that increase the flow of oil and natural gas to wells and then to the surface for recovery.
 The regulations, which are to go into effect on July 1, 2015, are designed to protect health, safety, and the environment, and supplement existing strong well construction standards.
 They address a comprehensive list of issues, including testing, monitoring, public notice, and permitting.

-More background information about the development of the regulations can be found here.
+More background information about the regulations can be found here.

 Readopted SB 4 Interim Well Stimulation Regulations Now in Effect

 On June 27, 2014, a readoption of the SB 4 interim well stimulation treatment regulations was filed with the Secretary of State.
 The interim regulations, which first went into effect on January 1, 2014, were adopted by emergency rulemaking to ensure that essential implementing regulations were in effect when Senate Bill 4 became effective.
 The final text of the readopted SB 4 interim well stimulation treatment regulations and other rulemaking documents can be found here.

 - Development of an environmental impact report (EIR) by July 1, 2015.
 Find out more about the EIR development here.

 - Web-based posting of public notices about well stimulation permits applied for and issued by the Division of Oil, Gas and Geothermal Resources.
 Find current well stimulation certifications here.